The GreenStep 29 best practices

 Buildings and Lighting1.
-Efficient Existing Public Buildings: Benchmark energy usage, identify savings opportunities, and work with utilities and others to implement cost-effective energy and sustainability improvements.
+Efficient Existing Public Buildings: Benchmark energy usage, identify savings opportunities in consultation with state programs, utilities and others to implement cost-effective energy and sustainability improvements.

 2. Efficient Existing Private Buildings: Provide incentives for energy, water and sustainability improvements in existing structures.

 3. New Green Buildings: Construct new buildings to meet or qualify under a green building framework.

 4. Efficient Outdoor Lighting and Signals: Improve the efficiency and quality of street lighting, traffic signals and outdoor public lighting.

 5. Building Redevelopment: Create economic and regulatory incentives for redeveloping and repurposing existing buildings before building new.